Menu Close

 4) For community-wide initiatives that we carry out – e.g., for a group of rural youth from a village or a set of villages – we will measure impact on end-outcome parameters.
 For example, tangible categories like:

 a.
-Preparation for Competitive exams: Impact will be assessed based on percentage of candidates who successfully qualify for civil services or any other competitive examinations.
+Preparation for Competitive exams: Impact will be assessed based on the percentage of candidates who successfully qualify for civil services or any other competitive examinations.

 b.
 Career Counselling: Percentage of unemployed youth who successfully land in any employment.